 Your solicitor will ask you about what happened, and they will collect evidence to prove that the exposure caused your injuries or illness.
 Your solicitor will also work out how much money you can claim, based on your injuries, lost earnings and other expenses.

 We can help you make a hazardous substances exposure claim on a No Win No Fee basis.

 A toxic tort is a legal claim for harm caused by exposure to a hazardous substance.
-Anyone sustaining injury from such a substance may be able to bring a claim for toxic tort.
+If you have sustained an injury following exposure to a toxic or hazardous substance, you may be able to make a toxic tort compensation claim.

 What is defined as 'hazardous' in a toxic tort claim?

 The term applies to a wide range of substances and preparations ?which have the potential to cause harm to health if they are ingested, inhaled, or are absorbed by, or come into contact with, the skin, or other body membranes.?

 These substances occur in various forms, including solids, liquids, vapours, gases and fumes and simple asphyxiants (gases and vapours which, when present at high concentrations in air may displace the oxygen content to such an extent that life cannot be supported).

 The Health and Safety Executive (HSE) includes around 400 products in its list of workplace exposure limits within the Control of Substances Hazardous to Health Regulations (COSHH).